-Use the instruction that follow to load refuse from a commercial refuse container into the hopper with a cart tipper.
-See the figure to the right for the location of the cart tipper control lever.
+Use the instructions that follow to load refuse from a commercial refuse container into the hopper with a winch.

 Observe the DANGER and WARNING notices.

 Your body or clothing can become caught by the blade while it moves.
 Serious injury or death may occur if a person is in or near the hopper when the blade and slide assembly move.
 Clear the area near the hopper of all unnecessary people before you move the blade and slide assembly and keep all parts of your body away from the blade.